Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Qualifying Life Event (QLE)

-A Qualifying Life Event (QLE) is a change in your life — like losing health coverage, getting married, having a baby or moving to Connecticut— that can make you eligible for a Special Enrollment Period, allowing you to enroll in health insurance outside the yearly Open Enrollment Period.
+A Qualifying Life Event (QLE) is a change in your life — like losing health coverage, getting married, having a baby, or moving to Connecticut — that can make you eligible for a Special Enrollment Period, allowing you to enroll in health and/or dental insurance outside the yearly Open Enrollment Period.

 Special Enrollment Period (SEP)

-A Special Enrollment Period (SEP) is a special window of time during the year when you can enroll in health insurance through Access Health CT.
-To get a Special Enrollment Period, you must prove that you have a Qualifying Life Event – and you will have 60 days from the date of that event begin your application process.
+A Special Enrollment Period (SEP) is a special window of time during the year when you can enroll in health and/or dental insurance through Access Health CT.
+To get a Special Enrollment Period, you must prove that you have a Qualifying Life Event — and you will typically have 60 days from the date of that event to enroll in health and/or dental insurance.

 Specialist